Opening up New Parameter Space for Sterile Neutrino Dark Matter: Evolution of and

 Figure~\ref{fig:alphaTS} shows the evolution of the suppression factor $\alpha$ and the effective temperature $T_s$ with the SM temperature.
-From the right panel, it can be seen that for very small couplings (e.g., \( y_{as} \lesssim 10^{-4} \)) the suppression factor remains small: \( \alpha \ll 1 \), resulting in an under-abundance of DM.
-For slightly larger couplings (e.g., \( y_{as} = 10^{-3} \)), \( \alpha \) is higher as compared to the lower-coupling case, ensuring the correct relic abundance observed in Fig.~\ref{fig:yield}.
-For even larger couplings (e.g., \( y_{as} = 10^{-2} \)), \( \alpha \sim 0.01 \text{ to } 1 \) and $T_s \gtrsim T $, signaling (near-)full thermalization of the sterile population leading to an over-abundance as was seen in Fig. \ref{fig:yield}.
-Note that in all cases, the extra interaction causes the effective temperature $T_s$ to be initially higher than the DW value, but it gradually converges to the DW case at lower temperatures for smaller Yukawa couplings, while for large Yuakwa couplings, $T_s$ remains larger than $T$ implying that the sterile neutrino enters the thermal bath, which is therefore disfavored.
-The variation in $T_s$ across the parameter space, however, is modest in all cases considered.
+From the left panel, it can be seen that for very small couplings (e.g., \( y_{as} \lesssim 10^{-5} \)) the suppression factor remains small: \( \alpha \ll 1 \), resulting in an under-abundance of DM.
+For slightly larger couplings (e.g., \( y_{as} = 3 \times 10^{-4} \)), \( \alpha \) is higher as compared to the lower-coupling case, ensuring the correct relic abundance observed in Fig.~\ref{fig:yield}..
+For even larger couplings (e.g., \( y_{as} = 10^{-2} \)), \( \alpha \approx 1 \) and $T_s \sim T $, signaling (near-)full thermalization of the sterile population leading to an over-abundance as was seen in Fig.~3.
+Note that in all cases, the extra interaction causes the effective temperature $T_s$ to be initially higher than the DW value, but it gradually converges to the DW case at lower temperatures for smaller Yukawa couplings as production from NSI ceases, while for large Yukawa couplings, $T_s \approx T$ implying that the sterile neutrino enters the thermal bath, which is therefore disfavored.
+The variation in $T_s$ at neutrino decoupling across the parameter space, however, is modest in all cases considered, as can be seen from the right panel of Fig.~\ref{fig:alphaTS}.
 Together, the parameters \( \alpha \) and $T_s$ provide a complete characterization of sterile neutrino DM production in this framework.
+Note also that sterile neutrino contribution to the effective number of neutrino species at BBN is given by \( \Delta N_{\rm eff} \approx \alpha\,(T_s / T)^4 \).
+Thus, the current Planck limit of \( \Delta N_{\rm eff} < 0.214 \) at 95\% CL~\cite{Planck:2018vyg} sets an upper bound on $\alpha$, depending of the ratio $T_s/T$.